 Other sectors accounting for thousands of jobs include manufacturing (16 per cent), wholesale and retail (15 per cent), and financial and business services (14 per cent).

 The energy sector has been highly significant in the past, and looks set for a strong future.
-The Nigg fabrication yard was a key manufacturing site during the boom years of North Sea oil and gas development in the late 20th century, boasting Europe's largest dry dock.
-It remains a prime asset for the region, with considerable potential in 21st century renewable energy manufacturing.
+Nigg Energy Park, at the entrance to the Cromarty Firth, has been developed on the site of a former fabrication yard during the boom years of North Sea oil and gas development in the late 20th century.
+It can continue to boast being the site of Europe's largest dry dock.
+It remains a prime asset for the region, with considerable potential in 21st century renewable energy manufacturing and assembly.
 At the same time, oil and gas continue to play a key role in the region's energy sector.

-As Lifescan Scotland, the business now employs around 1,300 people developing and manufacturing self-test kits for people with diabetes and is part of the multinational Johnson and Johnson.
-It is Scotland's biggest life sciences business, and at the centre of a growing cluster which includes dozens of smaller employers.
+As Lifescan Scotland, the business now employs around 1,000 people developing and manufacturing self-test kits for people with diabetes.
+It is Scotland's biggest life sciences business, and at the centre of a growing cluster which includes a number of smaller employers.

 Inner Moray Firth includes several of Scotland's premier visitor attractions and the tourism sector has been a vital part of the economy for many years.